herchila/unittest-ai-agent/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-Please email <security@yourdomain.tld> with details and steps to reproduce.
+Please email <hchilabert.en@gmail.com> with details and steps to reproduce.
 We aim to respond within 72 hours and fix high-severity issues as soon as possible.

 ## Notes